-That is the essence of mental health stigma.
-It’s the common shame, fear, and misconceptions surrounding the topic of mental health.
+Mental health stigma is the common shame, fear, and misconceptions people have surrounding the topic of mental health.
 Stigma permeates our culture as if mental health is only experienced by people who are somehow weak or broken.
 (Couldn’t be further from the truth!)

 The reality is: we all have mental health, just as we all have physical health, and it’s something we can work on our entire lives.